Fake Uber driver gets 30 years for sexually assaulting teen

 Authorities say the 35-year-old Foust saw the woman and pulled up.
 She asked him if he was her Uber driver and he said yes.
 She got in and he drove her to a parking lot, where he assaulted her.

-The State Attorney’s Office announced Monday that the sentencing happened last week.
+The sentencing happened last week.

 Copyright © 2019 The Washington Times, LLC.